OhmyNews: Financing

-Critics argue that Ohmynews is losing original features as alternative–independent media in financial independence.

-Oh Yeon-ho said, “70 to 80 percent of our revenue came from corporate advertising and sponsorships.
-In contrast, contributions from readers only totaled five percent of total revenue.”
-Oh also said, “We have not received a cent from Lee Myung-bak government for central government advertising.”
-However a government report to National Assembly in 2009 revealed that Ohmynews received 120 million won (approximately 100,000 dollars) for government advertising from February 2008 to July 2009.
-An Ohmynews report also indicated that they had received about 870 million won (approximately 900,000 dollars) for government advertising from 2003 to 2007 by introducing government official reports to National Assembly.
+OhmyNews is losing original features as alternative–independent media in financial independence.
+Oh Yeon-ho said, "70 to 80 percent of our revenue came from corporate advertising and sponsorships.
+In contrast, contributions from readers only totaled five percent of total revenue."
+Oh also said, "We have not received a cent from Lee Myung-bak government for central government advertising."
+However a government report to National Assembly in 2009 revealed that OhmyNews received 120 million won (approximately 100,000 dollars) for government advertising from February 2008 to July 2009.
+An OhmyNews report also indicated that they had received about 870 million won (approximately 900,000 dollars) for government advertising from 2003 to 2007 by introducing government official reports to National Assembly.

-An alternative medium Pressian reported Oh's comments, "I respect Samsung as major business partner," and introduced about 20 percent of the total advertising and cooperation revenue of Ohmynews is coming from Samsung for years, the biggest business corporate of Korea.
+An alternative medium Pressian reported Oh's comments, "I respect Samsung as major business partner," and introduced about 20 percent of the total advertising and cooperation revenue of OhmyNews is coming from Samsung for years, the biggest business corporate of Korea.

-On July 8, 2009, Oh Yeon-ho revealed that Ohmynews was losing up to 700 million won yearly, and appealed to website users to join a voluntary subscription scheme.
+On 8 July 2009, Oh Yeon-ho revealed that OhmyNews was losing up to 700 million won yearly, and appealed to website users to join a voluntary subscription scheme.

 OhmyNews International

 In September 2010, OhmyNews International changed its format from citizen journalism to becoming a forum about citizen journalism.
-OmN became a victim of its own success; verifying facts from around the world became too difficult.
+Verifying facts from around the world became too difficult.
 The old site is an archive and does not accept new articles.